lekoala/kaly/docs/di.md

 -   Associative arrays will be treated as a list of arguments by name
 -   Regular arrays ("lists") will be merged together

 Calls will be looked for interface and class implementation.
-You can also use closures for calls, they will get the object instance as the first argument.

 ## Queueing method calls